SlashstepGroup/server/src/resources/AccessPolicy/README.md

 # Access policies
 **Access policies** are definitions of what a principal can access, the type of access that they have, and how it is inherited to child resources.

+## Access
+### Inheritance
+Although access policies can be granted at many levels (i.e. items, projects, workspaces, etc.), access policies do not have access policies themselves.
+As such, there is no inheritance.

+### Actions
+#### slashstep.accessPolicies.admin
+The principal can manage access policies on a particular scope, regardless of their permission level.

+> [!CAUTION]
+> This is a highly dangerous action that should only be used by trusted principals.
+This is a "break-glass" action, as it laughs in the face of any access policy on a specific scope.

+> [!NOTE]
+> Although users of this action can grant most permissions, users will not automatically be able to do everything.
+This action simply allows principals to grant or revoke any permission.
+Principals will need to grant themselves permission to do certain actions.

+#### slashstep.accessPolicies.manage
+The principal can manage access policies on a particular scope.
+The principal can only manage access policies that they have at least [editor access](#editor-access) to.

+#### slashstep.accessPolicies.view
+The principal can view any access policies on a particular scope.

 ## Principals
 ### Principal types
 #### Users